jozef17/Arduino-projects/README.md

     - Reads current value on pin
 - OutputPin represents any output pin (both PWM and digital)
     - Writes value to pin
+- IOPin enables to switch between input and output of given pin
 ### StepperMotor
 Encapsulates functionality needed for stepper motor 28BYJ-48 with driver
 - Allows move stepper motor by required amount of steps in required direction